napari/napari/docs/plugins/first_plugin.md

 In this tutorial, we'll step through the fundamental concepts for building a **bare minimum** "hello napari" plugin from scratch.

-At the end of this tutorial, we'll point you to a "cookiecutter" template repository that helps automate the creation of new plugins, and adds a number of conveniences for testing, maintaining, and deploying your plugin.
+At the end, we'll point you to a "cookiecutter" template repository that helps automate the creation of new plugins, and adds a number of conveniences for testing, maintaining, and deploying your plugin.